 In the United States, the census is officially a big deal (see How the Census Works to learn exactly how big a deal it is).
 Originally, the census was meant to be a way to count everyone so that the members of the House of Representatives could be allocated properly to the states.
 Every 10 years there would be a count, and states with more people got more members in the House.
-Over time, the government has gotten significantly more complicated, and today, the federal government allocates money to states for all sorts of programs.
-Something like $100 billion gets distributed every year, and quite a bit of it is distributed based on population.
+Over time, the government has gotten significantly more complicated, and today, the federal government allocates billions of dollars to states for all sorts of programs, much of it based on population.
 The census provides the only official head count.

 Someone is very likely to notice if you do not fill out and return your form.
 After April 1 in a census year, all of the responses received by the U.S. Census Bureau will be compared to major lists of U.S. residences.
-If your response has not been received -- or if you didn't complete all the questions on your form -- someone from the census will contact you for that information.
-The census is a $6.5 billion dollar project.
-They can afford to be thorough!
+If your response has not been received – or if you didn't complete all the questions on your form – someone from the census will contact you for that information.

 - (a) Whoever, being over eighteen years of age, refuses or willfully neglects, when requested by the Secretary, or by any other authorized officer or employee of the Department of Commerce or bureau or agency thereof acting under the instructions of the Secretary or authorized officer, to answer, to the best of his knowledge, any of the questions on any schedule submitted to him in connection with any census or survey provided for by subchapters I, II, IV, and V of chapter 5 of this title, applying to himself or to the family to which he belongs or is related, or to the farm or farms of which he or his family is the occupant, shall be fined not more than $100.